Skip to Main Content

 Please allow a minimum of seven days from the date fingerprint impressions were taken before making a status inquiry.
 If you need to check the status of your fingerprints, below are the steps to follow:

-Step 1 – Contact CDI
+Step 1 – Contact the Department

-• Call (800) 967-9331.
-Results are sent directly to CDI.
+• Call the Licensing Hotline at (800) 967-9331.
+Results are sent directly to the Department.

 The DOJ or FBI may need to manually process the fingerprint impressions.
 This process may delay the reporting of results.